ItsThatOneJack-Dev/Nova-Stat/README.md

 ## Features

-- Per-Department Ranks
+- Per-Department Rank Information
-- Clearance Level
+- Clearance Level Information
+- Clearance-based VIP Checking

-I may add more features in future.
+I may add more features in the future.

 ## Extra Information